tetratelabs/istio-distro.io/content/istio-in-practice/zero-downtime-releases/_index.en.md

     ```

 1. Create/deploy the `helloworld-v2` Kubernetes deployment.
-1. Update the virtual service and re-deploy it to route X% of the traffic to the subset `v1` and Y% of the traffic to the new subset `v2`.
+1. Update the virtual service and re-deploy it.
+In the virtual service, you can configure a percentage of the traffic to the subset `v1` and a percentage of the traffic to the new subset `v2`.

-There are multiple ways you can do this - you can gradually route more traffic to `v2` (e.g. in 10% increments for example), or you can do straight 50/50 split between versions, or even route 100% of the traffic to the new `v2` subset.
+There are multiple ways you can do this - you can gradually route more traffic to `v2` (e.g., in 10% increments, for example), or you can do a straight 50/50 split between versions, or even route 100% of the traffic to the new `v2` subset.

-Finally, once you routed all traffic to the newest/latest subset, you can follow the steps in this order to remove the previous, `v1` deployment and subset:
+Finally, once you routed all traffic to the newest/latest subset, you can follow the steps in this order to remove the previous `v1` deployment and subset:

 1. Remove the `v1` subset from the VirtualService and re-deploy it.
 This will cause all traffic to go to `v2` subset.
 1. Remove the `v1` subset from the DestinationRule and re-deploy it.